Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

     resp.setStatus(302);
     resp.sendRedirect(redirectUrl);
     ```
+    - **REDIRECT_URI**: Where AAD B2C will redirect the browser (along with auth code) after collecting user credentials.
+    - **SCOPES**: [Scopes](https://docs.microsoft.com/en-us/azure/active-directory-b2c/access-tokens#scopes) are permissions requested by the application.
+In our case, one of our scopes is the application itself's client ID.
+Normally, the three scopes `openid profile offline_access` would suffice for authentication with an ID Token response.
+However, MSAL4J requires all responses from AAD to have an Access Token as well.
+In order for AAD to dispense an access token, we request that our app need access to an external resource - in this case, our own client ID as a placeholder.
+    - **RsponseMode.QUERY**: AAD can return the response as form params in an HTTP POST request or querystring params in an HTTP GET request.
+    - **Prompt.SELECT_ACCOUNT**: AAD B2C should ask the user to select the account that they intend to authenticate against.
+    - **state**: a variable the app sets uniquely to this session on each token request, and destroys after receiving the corresponding AAD redirect callback.
+Ensures that AAD responses to the [/auth_redirect endpoint](.src/main/java/com/microsoft/azuresamples/authenticationb2c/AADRedirectServlet.java) actually originated from our server to prevent CSRF attacks.
+    - **nonce**: a variable the app sets uniquely to this session on each token request, and destroys after receiving the corresponding token.
+This nonce is transcribed to the resulting tokens AAD, thereby ensuring to our app that there is no token-replay attack occuring.
 1. The user is presented with a sign-in prompt by Azure Active Directory B2C.
 If the sign-in attempt is successful, the user's browser is redirected to our app's redirect endpoint.
-A valid request to this endpoint will contain an **authorization code**.
+A valid request to this endpoint will contain an [**authorization code**](https://docs.microsoft.com/en-us/azure/active-directory-b2c/authorization-code-flow).
 1. Our ConfidentialClientApplication instance then exchanges this authorization code for an ID Token and Access Token from Azure Active Directory B2C.

     ```Java